AREA COMMITTEE MEMBERS

 Church records are being compiled all over the country by groups of people belonging to a NADFAS Society.
 They have proved invaluable in cases of vandalism or theft, and for insurance purposes.
 But they are also a record for future generations of the history of a church and its parish and a fruitful source of research for genealogists and social or art historians.

-In Beds & Herts, there are seven church recorder groups, most with members drawn from one Society but two with members drawn from more than one.
+In Beds & Herts there are six church recorder groups, most with members drawn from one Society but one with members drawn from three Societies.
 The Societies involved with church recording are:

 Church recorders naturally do most of their work in the local church which they are recording.
 Seven churches are being recorded in this way at present while a further six are in the process of having the record compiled and produced.